Economy of Indonesia: National net wealth

 National net wealth, also known as national net worth, is the total sum of the value of a nation's assets minus its liabilities.
 It refers to the total value of net wealth possessed by the citizens of a nation at a set point in time.
 This figure is an important indicator of a nation's ability to take on debt and sustain spending and is influenced not only by real estate prices, equity market prices, exchange rates, liabilities and incidence in a country of the adult population but also by human resources, natural resources and capital and technological advancements, which may create new assets or render others worthless in the future.
 According to Credit Suisse, Indonesia has national net wealth of approximately $3.199 trillion, or about 0.765% of world net wealth, placing Indonesia at 17th, above Russia, Brazil, and Sweden.

 High-net-worth individuals

 According to Asia Wealth Report, Indonesia has the highest growth rate of high-net-worth individuals (HNWI) predicted among the 10 largest Asian economies.
 The 2015 Knight Frank Wealth Report reported that in 2014 there were 24 individuals with a net worth above US$1 billion.
 18 of them lived in Jakarta while the others were spread among other large cities in Indonesia.
-192 persons can be categorized as centimillionaires with over US$100 million of wealth and 650 persons as high-net-worth individuals whose wealth exceeded US$30 million.
+192 persons can be categorised as centimillionaires with over US$100 million of wealth and 650 persons as high-net-worth individuals whose wealth exceeded US$30 million.